majamin/oneliners.txt/README.txt

            \
             \
              \
-            The command is suitable in this shell only
+            The command is suitable in this shell only.

 Command not found
 -----------------